S-Polimetla/cloud-formation-templates/README.md

 3. In Deploy, the code is deployed using CloudFormation.
 This step creates a stack in which all the resources and roles mentioned in the `template.yaml` of the repository are created.

-Prior to creating pipeline, you have to create a GitHub Access Token for the following field `OAuthToken: "{{resolve:ssm:/github/personal_access_token:1}}"` To generate this token, Go to your GitHub Settings -> Developer Settings -> Personal Access Tokens -> Generate new token
+Prior to creating pipeline, you have to create a GitHub Access Token for the following field `OAuthToken: "{{resolve:ssm:/github/polimetla_access_token:1}}"` To generate this token, Go to your GitHub Settings -> Developer Settings -> Personal Access Tokens -> Generate new token

-In my case, I kept this token in my SSM Parameter store since this is sensitive information.
+In my case, I kept this token in my SSM Parameter store since this is sensitive information but as a string parameter.
+Saving this as a secure string would cause an error since CloudFormation cannot fetch a secure string as of now.
+This is still secure especially when only the Admin has the access to view/update SSM Parameters

-Uploading `build-pipeline.yaml` with some parameter entries is the only manual step needed to deploy a service.
+Uploading `build-pipeline.yaml` with some parameter entries is the only manual step needed to deploy a CodePipeline.

-Make sure that the user who uploads the templates in Cloud Formation has access to read from SSM Parameter store
+*Make sure that the user who uploads the templates in Cloud Formation has access to read from SSM Parameter store*

 Later on, upon each commit to master (or any other if you configure it that way) branch of the repository which uses this pipeline, the deployment process is automated in a CI/CD way.